deckerego/hack-clock/README.md

 1. Copy the startup script `hack-clock` into the directory `/etc/init.d`
 2. Ensure the clock starts at boot using the command `sudo update-rc.d hack-clock defaults`
 3. Start the clock with `sudo service hack-clock start`

+The start-up script also sets GPIO5 (Broadcom GPIO 24) with the correct input values and resistor states, so this is a helpful way to make sure your button pins are set correctly.

 License
 =======